Were it not for his confidence off his goalline to get to the ball first, the hosts may have well conceded more than they did.

 Extremely effective when breaking up play centrally, putting in a number of tackles to regain possession for his side.
 Came up trumps in the attacking end of the field as well, nodding back a Kroos free kick for Mandzukic to convert the opener.

-Intelligent with the ball when put under pressure by the Wolfsburg defense, and also showed an admirable tendency to press the opposition defensive midfielders.
+Intelligent with the ball when put under pressure by the Wolfsburg defence, and also showed an admirable tendency to press the opposition defensive midfielders.
 Set the events of the first goal in motion with a free kick that was clipped into a dangerous area.

 Barely a thing to do in a defensive sense, as his midfield partner Schweinsteiger took charge of pulling the strings.
 Simple and uncomplicated distribution, but this was hardly the most testing game for him.